ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The consumption of chocolate is probably most influenced by cultural, economic, and personal preferences.

+As an example, 15 years ago Chinese, unlike red wine, the majority of chinese gastronomy doesn't make a lot of sweet meal.
+That's correlated with the taste of a population/country.

 ## Sources of Flavonoids

 Flavonoids are not the exclusivity of the dark chocolate.
 They can also be found in fruits and vegetables, red wine, and teas, among other.